Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Climate and weather

 The area in which this trail is located has one of the wettest climates in Australia.
 During the wet season, from November to April, there are heavy, frequent downpours.
 Some areas receive over four metres of rainfall annually.
-Maximum temperatures through the wet season range from 27 to 33 degrees Celsius, with humidity often exceeding 80 per cent.
+Maximum temperatures through the wet season range from 27°C to 33°C, with humidity often exceeding 80 per cent.

 To ensure your visit is enjoyable and comfortable, try to do this trail between May and October when the weather and trail conditions are at their best.
 During this time the temperatures are generally cooler and the weather drier.